ccallawa/alyvix_doc/test_case_building.rst

 .. rst-class:: bignums-xl

-#. **Alyvix Designer:**  Create individual test cases by scanning for individual screen regions and
+#. **Alyvix Designer:**  Define individual test cases consisting of matchable regions that can be
-   acting on interface controls when a match occurs
+   used by Alyvix Robot to scan for and act on visual elements of an interface
-#. **Alyvix Selector:**  Easily manipulate (inspect, copy, edit, delete) recorded test cases as
+#. **Alyvix Selector:**  Easily manipulate (inspect, copy, edit, delete) those test cases as
-   objects and view, filter and sort through properties
+   objects and view, filter and sort their properties
-#. **Alyvix Editor:**  Script test cases (run, conditionals, and loops) created by Alyvix Designer
+#. **Alyvix Editor:**  Script test cases (run, conditionals, and loops) defined in Alyvix Designer
-   and pulled in from Alyvix Selector
+   and pulled in via Alyvix Selector

-Alyvix gives you two basic approaches to building your test cases:
+Alyvix gives you two basic approaches to building test cases:

 * Build up a library of test cases with Designer and Selector (:ref:`launching them <test_case_building_designer_launch>` individually from the command prompt), and then later integrate them with Alyvix Editor.
-* Use Alyvix Editor from the beginning, which unifies Designer and Selector into a single interface, and lets you script test cases from the beginning.
+* Use Alyvix Editor from the beginning, which unifies Designer and Selector into a single interface, and lets you script test cases from the start.

-The :ref:`Test Case Protocol <test_case_protocol_top>` page provides technical details on how Alyvix object files are organized and what they contain.
+The :ref:`Test Case Data Format <test_case_data_format_top>` page provides technical details on how Alyvix object files are organized and what they contain.

 Finally, the :ref:`Getting Started <getting_started_top>` section includes detailed mini-tutorials